What Is the Minimum Compensation for Whiplash?

 Contact Nicolet Law to Pursue a Whiplash Injury Claim

-Because there is no minimum compensation for whiplash, your compensation will depend on the unique facts of your case.
+Because there is no fixed minimum compensation for whiplash, your compensation will depend on the unique facts of your case.
 Personal injury laws vary between states as well.

 At Nicolet Law Accident & Injury Lawyers, we proudly serve clients throughout the Upper Midwest states of Minnesota, Wisconsin, and North Dakota.
 While each state has its own unique laws and characteristics, they share many similarities and connections.